phamquang-hieu/OOP.DSAI.20202.Team8/README.md

     + SortScreen.fxml
     + ElementShape.java (60%)
     + Presenting Slides
+    + Write and fix the report
+    + Record demo video

  -references: for the auto transition mode, I use the idea of chriszq/VisualSortingAlgorithms

 3. Nguyen Van Thanh Tung - 20190090 - DSAI: